Analysis | Our understanding of racially motivated crime is limited by the challenge of quantifying it

 This sort of uncertainty is hugely useful for those interested in downplaying the idea that minority groups in the United States face substantial abuse.
 That so many incidents remain undocumented makes it easy to suggest that such abuse is uncommon or unimportant.

-It’s understood that White supremacists specifically pose a significant threat of violence.
-The Department of Homeland Security last year published a report stating that, among domestic violent extremists, “racially and ethnically motivated violent extremists — specifically White supremacist extremists — will remain the most persistent and lethal threat in the Homeland.”
-The Anti-Defamation League found that the number of White supremacist incidents increased from about 2,800 to nearly 5,200 between 2019 and 2020.
-Most of those involved the dispersal of racist propaganda, but include incidents of harassment and homicide.
+It’s understood that white supremacists specifically pose a significant threat of violence.
+The Department of Homeland Security last year published a report stating that, among domestic violent extremists, “racially and ethnically motivated violent extremists — specifically white supremacist extremists … — will remain the most persistent and lethal threat in the Homeland.”
+The Anti-Defamation League found that the number of white-supremacist incidents increased from about 2,700 to more than 5,100 between 2019 and 2020.
+Most of those involved the dispersal of racist propaganda, but they also included incidents of harassment and homicide.

 But just as it can be hard to document every incident of abuse, it can be hard to disentangle subtle racial effects that contribute to that abuse.
-Some White supremacist violence is obvious.
+Some white-supremacist violence is obvious.
 Some violence is subtly influenced by racism in ways that the perpetrators may not even recognize.
 To those whose understanding of racism overlaps almost entirely with Ku Klux Klan hoods and cross burnings, such subtleties may seem like efforts to identify racism where none exists.
 There’s no significant question, though, that racism manifests in different ways, often ones that have been internalized by those taking an action to the point that they aren’t overt.

 At a news conference on Wednesday, a representative of the sheriff’s office in the county where the Georgia shootings took place indicated that the suspect in the case had a “really bad day” on Tuesday, “and this is what he did.”
 At another point, the comments of the suspect himself were used to raise the possibility that no racial motive existed.
 Instead, law enforcement officials said, the shooter may have been reacting to his own association between the targeted businesses and his own sexual tendencies.